-Qualified students who file the free application for federal student aid (FAFSA) and the VMI financial aid application may qualify for a wide range of federal grant and loan options based on need.
+Qualified students who file the free application for federal student aid (FAFSA) and the VMI Statement of Educational Purpose may qualify for a wide range of federal grant and loan options based on need.

 The Office of Financial Aid will indicate each student's eligibility for the federal direct loans on their Financial Aid Award.
 Students who choose to borrow a Federal Direct Student Loan must complete a Master Promissory Note and Entrance Counseling, which can be done online at studentloans.gov.
 The Master Promissory Note and Entrance Counseling only need to be completed the first year that students borrow the Federal Direct Student Loan.

 The Federal Direct Loan Program has two types of loans: Subsidized and Unsubsidized.
 The Subsidized Loan is need-based (based both on the FAFSA results and how much other aid a student is receiving) and there is no interest while the student is in school or in a grace period.
 The Unsubsidized Loan is not need-based and the interest begins when the loan is disbursed to the student’s account.
 Both loans have an origination fee that is deducted when the loan is disbursed to the student’s account.
 It is not uncommon for a student to have a mix of Subsidized and Unsubsidized Loans.

 Parent PLUS Loans